310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 Oh!
-You like my partners Peachy and Thunder?
+You like my partners Momocchi and Thunder?
 Then allow me to draw you something more refined instead of this simple sketch later!
 {% endbubble %}

 {% bubble Midori smile %}